The Bankrate promise

 How to do this: Return the vehicle directly to the lender and get documentation stating that you have surrendered the car.

 Options for how to declare bankruptcy and keep your car can depend on the kind of bankruptcy you’re filing.

 Under Chapter 13 bankruptcy, you would continue paying off some of your owed debt in a reorganization or restructuring.
-For an outstanding car loan balance, you would repay the debt as part of a repayment plan, but the total amount repaid depends on how old the car loan is.
+You would repay the debt as part of a repayment plan for an outstanding car loan balance, but the total amount repaid depends on how old the car loan is:

 - Newer car loans.
 If the vehicle loan is less than 910 days old, you must pay the full value of the car loan.
 However, there is a chance under the bankruptcy guidelines that the interest rate could be reduced, which might lower the monthly payment.